neurologic/Comparative-Animal-Behavior/syllabus.md

 As an introduction to the study of animal behavior, this course will examine the factors that control the behavior of vertebrates and invertebrates within evolutionary, and physiological contexts.
 All animals face similar challenges and we will examine the common, and sometimes unique, behavioral strategies used to meet these challenges.
 This kind of comparative approach is paramount to ethology, which is the scientific study of animal behavior.
 Animal behavior is the main subject of this course, and the overarching goal is learning what it means to understand animal behavior through the scientific method.
 To achieve this goal, you will practice synthesizing knowledge and approaches from diverse fields of science that you have already encountered in your studies: genetics, evolutionary biology and ecology, developmental biology, neuroscience, molecular biology, and psychology (to name a few).

-This class is about more than Animal Behavior as a topic itself.
-The content of the topic "animal behavior" is vast.
-This course has been curated to help you develop skills to "think like an animal behavior scientist" - a priority greater than the task of '*knowing*' the details of any specific behaviors.
-Outside of the course, many of you are unlikely to be regularly applying most (if any) of the specific content knowledge about each sub-topic or behavior that we explore inside this course.
-This is not to diminish the importance of this content, but rather to emphasize the importance of getting more than just knowledge out of this (and any) classroom experience.
-In this course (and others) I hope you find inspiration and develop *your own interests*, which you have developed the skills to go on to study in depth in your own unique ways.

-You are encouraged to *scrutinise* and *question* learning material as you explore topics in your own way.
-I, as the instructor, am here to serve as your coach from the sidelines.
-The goal is for you to develop your own understanding of the topics and practice the skills needed to be a life-long learner -- skills that you can apply to learning anything, in academia, your career, or life in general.
-Among the broader skill goals that you will be working on are: Communication, Collaboration, Critical Thinking, and Creativity.

 Of you I ask:
 - Respect to yourself and others in the class.
 - Independence and self-motivation.
 This is your education.
 The learning process belongs to you.
 - That you have fun and explore.

 We’ll be working together to create an equitable and inclusive environment of mutual respect, in which we all feel comfortable to share our moments of confusion, ask questions, and challenge our understanding.
 Everyone should be able to succeed in this course.
 If you do not feel that is the case please let me know.

+You are encouraged to *scrutinise* and *question* learning material as you explore topics in your own way.
+I, as the instructor, am here to serve as your coach from the sidelines.
+The goal is for you to develop your own understanding of the topics and practice the skills needed to be a life-long learner -- skills that you can apply to learning anything, in academia, your career, or life in general.
+Among the broader skill goals that you will be working on are: Communication, Collaboration, Critical Thinking, and Creativity.

+This class is about more than Animal Behavior as a topic itself.
+The content of the "animal behavior" is vast.
+This course is curated to mentor you in "thinking like an animal behavior scientist" - a priority greater than the task of '*knowing*' all specific details of behaviors we discuss.
+Outside of the course, many of you are unlikely to be regularly applying most (if any) of the specific content knowledge about each sub-topic or behavior that we explore inside this course.
+This is not to diminish the importance of this content, but rather to emphasize the importance of getting more than just content "knowledge" memorization out of this (and any) classroom experience.
+In this course (and others) I hope you find inspiration and develop *your own interests*, and develop the skills to go on to study those interests in depth in your own unique ways.

 :::{epigraph}
 It is important that students bring a certain ragamuffin[^ragamuffin], barefoot irreverence to their studies; they are not here to worship what is known but to question it